Holbroitch History, Family Crest & Coats of Arms

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) "Holbrook is an ancient surname in the east of England.
-As Holebrok we find it six centuries ago in Nottinghamshire, Lincolnshire, Suffolk, and also in Northamptonshire.
+"Holbrook is an ancient surname in the east of England.
+As Holebrok, we found it six centuries ago in Nottinghamshire, Lincolnshire, Suffolk, and also in Northamptonshire.
 There are parishes, etc., named Holbrook in the counties of Derby, Warwick, Gloucester, Dorset, and Sussex."

 Early Origins of the Holbroitch family

 The surname Holbroitch was first found in Suffolk at Holbrook, a parish, in the incorporation and hundred of Samford or at Holbrook in Derbyshire, a chapelry, in the parish of Duffield, union of Belper, hundred of Appletree.
 Both locations are listed in the Domesday Book of 1086 as Holebroc.
 Literally, the place name means "hollow brook", "brook in a hollow," from the Old English words "hol" + "broc."

 "Holbrook Hall is a fine old mansion, surrounded with 300 acres of land" built in the 17th century.
 The Hundredorum Rolls of 1273 include some of the first entries for the family: William de Holebrok, Lincolnshire; Richard de Holebrokke, Suffolk; and Roger de Holebrokke, Nottinghamshire.
 Kirby's Quest listed Isota Holebrok, in Somerset, temp.
 1 Edward III.
 Later, the Yorkshire Poll Tax Rolls of 1379 listed William Holbroke.

 Early History of the Holbroitch family